C0D3D3V/Moodle-DL/README.md

     - Overwrites the number of download threads. (default: 5)
 - `--verbose`
     - Print various debugging information
+- `--username USERNAME`
+    - Can be used to automate the `--new-token` process.
+    - Specify username to skip the query when creating a new token.
+- `--password PASSWORD`
+    - Can be used to automate the `--new-token` process.
+    - Specify password to skip the query when creating a new token.
+    - If the password contains special characters like spaces you can enclose it in quotation marks
 - `--skip-cert-verify`
     - This flag is used to skip the certification verification while sending requests to Moodle.
     - Warning: This might lead to security flaws and should only be used in non-production environments.